hsia947/Multi-BioNER/README.md

 ```
 The annotation results will be in ```./annotate/```.

-The input format is similar to CoNLL, but each line is required to only contain one field, token.
+The input format is similar to CoNLL, but each line is required to contain only one field, token.
 For example, an input file could be:
 ```
-In
-the
-absence
-of
-shock
-,
-sepsis
-,
-or
-other
-identifiable
-causes
-of
-lactic
-acidosis
-,
+T
 the
 severe
 anemia